This second

 <canvas>

-is used for rendering dynamic bitmap graphics on the fly, such as graphs and games
+is used for rendering dynamic bitmap graphics on the fly, such as graphs

 <keygen>